Database consumption: Non-otaku culture

 Hiroyuki Aihara, a picture book author, exemplifies database consumption with iPod, blogs, and select stores (stores that sell selected items from different brands).
 When songs are recorded in an album, they exist within the unity of the album's worldview: but when individually downloaded to an iPod, re-organized, and listened to, the unity (grand narrative) collapses.
 Likewise, a blog is flat, lacking a hierarchical structure commonly found in conventional websites, and a select shop displays and sells products, ignoring the unity (grand narratives) of brands.
 On the Internet, in addition to blogs, "meme communication" (ネタ的コミュニケーション) (Note: A term coined by sociologist Kensuke Suzuki.
 It is a communication style commonly seen in posts on 2channel, where one references previous comments and reacts as if they are memes (ネタ).
 Sociologist Akihiro Kitada's definition of the "sociality of connections" (つながりの社会性) has almost the same meaning.) found on the online forum 2channel is similar to database consumption in that copy-paste, ASCII art, etc. can be regarded as components of a database.

 Takayuki Okai, who specializes in media studies and sociology, refers to Hiroki Azuma's argument and contrasts that professional wrestling fans are narrative-consuming, but mixed martial arts fans are database-consuming.

 There are also observations that the behavior of "characterizing" oneself, typically among young people in Japan, also refers to different types of characters that appear in pop culture, as in the database consumption theory.

-As for non-Japanese culture, examples include that professional performers in the American TV drama series glee covering famous songs of previous American stars is database-consuming.
+As for non-Japanese culture, examples include that professional performers in the American TV drama series Glee covering famous songs of previous American stars is database-consuming.
 In this case, the US differs from Japan in that songs rather than characters are the object of this type of consumption.
 Hiroki Azuma himself cites the situation in Hollywood movies, where highly advanced visual effects are often paired with clichéd set patterns, as an example of database consumption outside of Japan.
+Huei Wen-Lo compares the cinematic multiverse with a "database multiverse" found in the Pokémon franchise, organized around "an expandable repository of characters, attributes, and rules that can be endlessly recombined".